 Customers often get cheated by regular general stores by weighing material less than it should be weighed.
 In reality, the product will weigh around 800 grams, not 1Kg as the scale shows.
 Mistakes like these are a threat to consumers.

 Technology has made everything available online.
 An issue with online purchasing is the products often mislead the consumer and provide incorrect information.
-Online malpractices are also included in the consumer protection act.
+Online malpractices are also included in the consumer protection act and an online consumer complaint can be filed in India.
 In today’s cyber tech world, consumerism is hugely important and valued.

 This law protects consumers from unfair trade practices, such as giving them any warranty or guarantee of performance without any authorization.
 To protect consumers from unfair trade practices, including giving the public any warranty or guarantee of performance without any formal certification